opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 This explains the lower number of unique containers compared to the number of pods.

 On the right, we can see, how the number of pods is calculated: It is the unique count of values in field `resource.attributes.k8s@pod@name`, which contains the pod name.
-We could have used the pod id as well, but pod names contain a unique suffix, so this is sematically identical.
+We could have used the pod id as well, but pod names contain a unique suffix, so this is semantically identical.
 Note, that the pod name is filled in by the kubeletstatsreceiver as resource attribute.

 The count of containers can be added by clicking on the plus button with a very similar configuration.